-The root of $T$ represents the final merge operation, which outputs $S$.
-The two children of each internal node are ordered so that the left child corresponds to the target sketch $S'$ and the right child to the source sketch $S''$.

-Recall that the merge operation captured by an internal node $t$ performs at most one scheduled compaction operation at each level $h$, and we say that $t$ represents the level-$h$ compaction operation (if any).
-We further introduce additional nodes to represent special compactions.
-Suppose that at node $t$, sketch $S'$ (represented by node $t'$) is to be merged with sketch $S''$ (represented by node $t''$) to form sketch $S$.
-If special compactions are performed on $S'$ during the merge operation, then we subdivide the edge between nodes $t'$ and $t$ by adding a new node $t'_1$ to represent the special compaction operation applied to $S'$ and include the two edges $(t', t'_1)$ and $(t'_1, t)$.
-Similarly, if a special compaction is performed on $S''$, we subdivide the edge between nodes $t''$ and $t$ by adding a new node $t''_1$ and including the two edges $(t'', t''_1)$ and $(t''_1, t)$.
+Finally, we say that $t$ represents the level-$h$ compaction operation (if any); recall that the merge operation captured by an internal node $t$ performs at most one compaction operation at each level $h$.
+The root of $T$ represents the final merge operation, which outputs the \emph{final sketch}.